basho-labs/little_riak_book/en/01-intro.md

 ## About This Book

 This is not an "install and follow along" guide.
 This is a "read and comprehend" guide.
 Don't feel compelled to have Riak, or even have a computer handy, when starting this book.
-You may feel like installing at some point, and if so, instructions can be found on the [Riak docs](http://docs.basho.com).
+You may feel like installing at some point, and if so, instructions can be found in the [Riak docs](http://docs.basho.com).

 In my opinion, the most important section of this book is the [concepts chapter](#concepts).
 If you already have a little knowledge it may start slow, but it picks up in a hurry.
 After laying the theoretical groundwork, we'll move onto helping [developers](#developers) use Riak, by learning how to query it and tinker with some settings.
 Finally, we'll go over the basic details that [operators](#operators) should know, such as how to set up a Riak cluster, configure some values, use optional tools, and more.